primera7790/primera7790/README.md

 - 🕶️ Direction to ML.

-- 👓 Technician, analyst... numbers, tables, optimization and pounding the keyboard - that's what i like.
+- 👓 Technician, analyst... numbers, tables, optimization - that's what i like.

 - 🔎 My opinion is that the little things make a big difference.